 6. Flexibility and scalability

-Today’s healthcare marketers need a platform that will accommodate the acquisition of a new medical clinic or hospital on the fly.
+Regardless, today’s healthcare marketers need a platform that will accommodate the acquisition of a new medical clinic or hospital on the fly.
 From easily adding new doctors to the provider directory to folding in new facilities into the location directory to managing multiple sites under one platform with one login, make sure your CMS is scalable and offers multi-site support.

 7. Healthcare-level security — in forms, too